fumitoh/modelx/doc/source/tutorial/basic_operations.rst

 -----------------

-Most Formulas need to reference values of other Cells and References to calculte their own values.
+Most Formulas need to reference values of other Cells and References to calculate their own values.
 Unlike Python functions,
 the name binding for modelx Formulas is independent from Python modules.